TomoBabel/cets-data-models/docs/source/standard_names.rst

 -------------------------------

-Some helper functions are provided in ``cets_data_models.standard_transformations`` to make it easy to generate the transformations and their associated coordinate systems wth the correct naming conventions.
+Some helper functions are provided in ``cets_data_models.standard_transformations`` to make it easy to generate the scale transformations and their associated coordinate systems wth the correct naming conventions.

-Each helper function returns a tuple with objects for the transformation and final coordinate system.
-Pixel size helper functions require only the pixel size as input.
-For other transformations a ``CoordinateTransform`` object is required.
-If multiple transformations were done the ``CoordinateTransformation`` input must be a ``Sequence`` subclass of the object.

-Note the helper functions only return the final `CoordinateSystem` object if a ``Sequence`` of multiple transformations was used the intermediate ``CoordinateSystem`` objects must still be added to `coordinate_systems` entry in the CETS record manually.